celadari/json-logic-scala/docs/_posts/concept-of-types.md

 }
 ```

-This JSON snippet can be easily parsed in a dynamically-typed language like
+Dynamically-typed languages, like Python, Perl, or Javascript, can easily parse
-Python, Perl, or Javascript.
+this JSON snippet.
 In these languages, the implementation does not need a predefined type
 for the key `value1`.